-The Archdiocese provides details of its Special Religious Education program to the public on the Scripture Resources tab and through the Pantanassa Monastery web-site.
+The Archdiocese provides details of its Special Religious Education program to the public on the NSW Scripture Classes site and through the Pantanassa Monastery web-site.

 Teachers are not permitted to teach unauthorised topics.

 The presentation of the topic may be varied to suit teaching arrangements.